andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

 2. Navigate to the Desktop by typing ``cd ~/Desktop``.
 Type ``pwd`` and note what the path is.
 Then create a new directory using the ``mkdir`` command, choosing a name for the directory on your own.
 Navigate into that new directory and think about how your current path has been updated.
 Does that match what you see from typing ``pwd`` from your new directory?

 3. Define the terms ``cd``, ``ls``, and ``pwd`` in your own words.

+4. Using the ``a`` matrix defined above, what would ``a(14)`` return?
+Make your prediction about the output before typing the code and pressing return.

+5. Use the ``help`` function to find out what the keyword ``end`` does (for our purposes, read the third paragraph of the help file).
+Use this keyword to with the ``a`` matrix defined above to print rows 2 through 5.
+Do the same procedure to print only the last four rows of columns 3 through 5.